wernerjoss/grav-plugin-fullcalendar/README.md

     [fullcalendar icsfile='example0.ics,example1.ics,...'][/fullcalendar]

 in the appropriate page.
+## Note:
+the shortcode feature is subject to be changed, it will evtl. be removed completely, however, a transition path will be provided in this cae !

 You can also provide absolute URL's to ICS Files, in which case a CORS proxy will be used to access them.
 As an addition, you can show a Picture for the current month above the calendar widget.
 Just put 12 Image Files named 'January.jpg', 'February.jpg', ... , 'December.jpg' in the Folder for your Page where the Calendar will be placed.